-If one listens closely to their rhetoric, we hear that all that is wrong with the world, ethically, economically, and spiritually, can be traced back to the LGBTQIA community.
+If one listens closely to their rhetoric, we hear that all that is wrong with the world — ethically, economically, and spiritually — can be traced back to the LGBTQIA community.
 God almighty is raging God’s wrath upon the earth because of our desire to have life, liberty, and pursuit of happiness.

-They will never admit the problems we face as a nation are due to greed, arrogance, hypocrisy, and the desire for absolute power.
+They will never admit that the problems we face as a nation are due to greed, arrogance, hypocrisy, and the desire for absolute power.
 Nope, it is too easy to blame us.

-As long as the “Christian Church” allows the lies about us to continue and even teaches them, then we will continue to die, get killed, lose our best health care, our mental health, our jobs, our kids, our right to visitation, and our property.
-We will continue to be thought of as “not God’s best”.
-That last phrase is where the most powerful lie of the church gets its power; “love the sinner and hate the sin.”
+As long as the Christian Church allows the lies about us to continue — and even teaches them — then we will continue to die, get killed, lose our best healthcare, our mental health, our jobs, our kids, our right to visitation, and our property.
+We will continue to be thought of as “not God’s best.”
+That last phrase is where the most powerful lie of the church gets its power: “Love the sinner and hate the sin.”
 Our love is not a sin.

-Can we not see this is all connected?
+Can we not see how this is all connected?
 Have we not seen that when we as a community continue to support these fools with our presences, our money, our votes and our membership in their organizations and churches, we are only hurting ourselves?

 In February, Exodus International held one of their “Love Won Out” conferences in Atlanta, Ga.
 Under the guise of love, they told anyone who would listen how they can help a person who is unhappy and struggling with their homosexuality.

-In order for reparative therapy to work, one must assume that “homosexuality” is a disorder of some kind or a personality defect to be corrected.
+In order for reparative therapy to work, one must assume that “homosexuality” is a disorder of some kind, or a personality defect to be corrected.
 These assumptions are:

-1. We are called to love gay and lesbian people “struggling with sexual orientation”
+1. We are called to love gay and lesbian people “struggling with sexual orientation,”

-2. homosexual orientation is chosen or is the result of bad childhood experiences; and
+2. Homosexual orientation is chosen or is the result of bad childhood experiences, and

-3. people cannot condone this “sinful” behavior that was chosen by their loved ones, and therefore “cannot accept their gay, lesbian and bisexual family members”.
+3. People cannot condone this “sinful” behavior that was chosen by their loved ones, and therefore “cannot accept their gay, lesbian and bisexual family members.”

 These 3 points are countered by:

 1. Sexual orientation is not a disease.
-In 1973.
-The American Psychiatric Association removed the term “homosexuality” from the list of mental and emotional disorders.
+In 1973, the American Psychiatric Association removed the term “homosexuality” from the list of mental and emotional disorders.
 Therefore, it does not need to be cured.

 2. “Reparative therapy” doesn’t work.
-In 1990, the American Psychological Association stated that scientific evidence does not show that conversion therapy works and that it can do more harm than good.
+In 1990, the American Psychological Association stated that scientific evidence does not show that conversion therapy works — and that it can do more harm than good.

 4. According to the American Medical Association, “most of the emotional disturbance experienced by gay men and lesbians around their sexual identity is not based on physiological causes but rather is due more to a sense of alienation in an un-accepting environment.
 For this reason, aversion therapy is no longer recommended for gay men and lesbians.”

-5. The Surgeon General’s Call to Action to Promote Sexual Health and Responsible Sexual Behavior (2001) asserts that homosexuality is not “a reversible lifestyle choice.”
-(Information supplied from: “Reparative” Therapy or “Ex-Gay” Ministries page of the PFLAG website.
+5. The Surgeon General’s “Call to Action to Promote Sexual Health and Responsible Sexual Behavior” (2001) asserts that homosexuality is not “a reversible lifestyle choice.”
+(Information supplied from the “Reparative Therapy” page of the PFLAG website.

 The majority of people that I have met, and I would say the majority meaning 99.9 percent of them, have not experienced a change in their orientation or have gotten to a place where they could say that they could never be tempted or are not tempted in some way or experience some level of same-sex attraction.

-One’s psychological sanity and safety should never be set aside for the sake of a particular religious belief, particularly when there is ongoing evidence for one’s sexual orientation being formed at an early age and having far more to do with genetics then religion.
+One’s psychological sanity and safety should never be set aside for the sake of a particular religious belief, particularly when there is ongoing evidence for one’s sexual orientation being formed at an early age and having far more to do with genetics than religion.
 The “religious right” and Exodus International have spent so much time trying to eliminate the LGBTQIA community; they have missed the vast majority of people in the community who lead wonderfully wholesome lives.

-Editor-in-Chief of Whosoever and Founding and Senior Pastor of Gentle Spirit Christian Church of Atlanta, Rev. Paul M. Turner grew up in suburban Chicago and was ordained by the Universal Fellowship of Metropolitan Community Churches in 1989.
-He and his husband Bill have lived in metro Atlanta since 1994, have been in a committed partnership since the early 1980’s and have been legally married since 2015.
+Editor-in-Chief of Whosoever and Founding and Senior Pastor of Gentle Spirit Christian Church of Atlanta, Rev. Paul M. Turner (he/him) grew up in suburban Chicago and was ordained by the Universal Fellowship of Metropolitan Community Churches in 1989.
+He and his husband Bill have lived in metro Atlanta since 1994, have been in a committed partnership since the early 1980s and have been legally married since 2015.